Rafacv23/F1-api/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: 🐞 Bug Report
 about: Report a bug in the project
 title: "[BUG] Your title here"
-labels: 🐞 Bug
+labels: 🐞 Bug 👀 Unread
+assignees: rafacv23
 ---

 **Description**